-A graduate of the BSDMS baccalaureate program is eligible to sit and take the national board examination in Sonography Principles and Instrumentation, Abdomen, OB/GYN, and Vascular offered by the American Registry for Diagnostic Medical Sonography (ARDMS).
+A graduate of the BSDMS baccalaureate program is eligible to sit and take the national board examination in Sonography Principles and Instrumentation, Abdomen, obstetrics and gynecology, vascular technology offered by the American Registry for Diagnostic Medical Sonography (ARDMS).
 Please visit the ARDMS website for ethics and examination requirements prior to applying to take the exam.
 The College assists the student in the preparation and application process.